30309

 +66-84-226-2569 @pulserx PulseClinic

-PrEP means Pre-Exposure Prophylaxis, and it’s the use of anti-HIV medication that keeps HIV negative people from becoming infected.
-PrEP has been shown to be safe and effective.
-A single pill taken once daily, it is highly effective against HIV when taken every day.
+PrEP means Pre-Exposure Prophylaxis, and it’s the use of anti-HIV medication that keeps HIV-negative people from becoming infected.
+PrEP is safe and effective.
+A single pill taken once daily is highly effective against HIV when taken every day.
 The medication interferes with HIV’s ability to copy itself in your body if you’ve been exposed.
 This prevents it from establishing an infection and making you sick.

 Yes, even though there is more risk of bottoming, tops can also acquire HIV.
 Uncircumcised tops have a slightly greater chance again.
-It's very true that people can also experience anxiety about acquiring HIV.
+Indeed, people can also experience anxiety about acquiring HIV.
 Being on PrEP certainly helps with that.

 You should consider PrEP if you are a man or woman who sometimes has sex without using a condom, especially if you have a sex partner who you know has HIV infection, if you don’t know whether your partner has HIV infection but you know that your partner is at risk (for example, if your partner inject drugs or is having sex with other people in addition to you) or if you have recently been told by a health care provider that you had a sexually transmitted infection.
 If your partner has HIV infection, PrEP could be an option to help protect you from getting HIV infection while you try to get pregnant, during pregnancy, or while breastfeeding.